-Functions such as administrative needs, restrooms, kitchens, gathering spaces, entries and storage must be identified and have their optimum size established.
+Functions such as administrative needs, restrooms, kitchens, gathering spaces, entries and storage must be identified and have their optimum size established find here more.
 Additional characteristics relating to budget and site must also be clearly identified.

 The translation is completed in step 3 known as the Vision Formed.

 This is where all of the gathered data is put in the hands of our design team and floor plans are developed, the look and feel of the building is established, and a design concept is formed.